 Instead of drugs, functional medicine doctors will use supplements – just like they do now and with the same level of ineffectiveness.
 So, instead of scaring you with blood tests, hair mineral analysis, or results from energy machines, they will lay out your top one hundred gene mutations and pretend to tell you they know what you should do to control them.
 Another lecturer in the “Interpreting your Genetics” Summit spoke about epigenetics and admitted that among the 800 SNPs that could be identified the results they find or the suggestions they give for each SNP could be contradictory.
 Lord Sufferin Cats – that’s such an understatement.
 We know that 98% of genetic material in the body is considered “junk DNA” so how can anybody draw any practical conclusions from testing the remaining 2%.

 Until there is more than speculation about the benefits of genetic testing I prefer to stick with the benefits of magnesium, which performs numerous functions that produce, repair, and stabilize DNA as well as RNA.
+Under Resources, you can find out more about ReMag, a well absorbed, non-laxative magnesium.

 Carolyn Dean MD ND